Frisbee148/payment-reminder/Readme.md

 #backend for payment selection app
-i have used ethereal as mailing service the procedure for use is
+i have used ethereal as mailing service you can acess the otp by logging into the ethreal account that i have made email-waldo12@ethereal.email password-gK8zHTBfqjYjHHTwxS the procedure for use is
 1) first register yourself as a user,you will get a otp thats otp for registration
 2) then login as a user,you will get otp for login